 McCutcheon, John C., BComm (Lakehead), MBA (Washington State), CMA.
 Management accounting, financial accounting and auditing.

 McGowan, Rosemary, BSc (Toronto), MA (Waterloo), MBA (WLU).
-Work and elder care: organizational and personal challenges and discourse analysis.
+Work and elder care: organizational and personal challenges, discourse analysis.

 McNally, William, BA (Queen’s), MA (Simon Fraser), PhD (Toronto).
 Corporate finance.

 Menon, Kalyani, BA, MBA (India), PhD (McGill).
-Consumer behaviour and services marketing.
+Consumer behaviour, services marketing.

 Morouney, Kim, BA, PhD (Alberta).
 Language, multiculturalism and gender in business theory and practices, language analysis software for business applications.